hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 You can modify how often filter lists are updated within Adguard Home in the __Settings__ > __General Settings__ page.

 Set "Filters update interval" to 1 hour and click the green "Save" button.
-This list updates about every 6-12 hours.
+This list updates sporadically.

 ## Suggestions 📌